 Lick (James) Middle School is a public middle school in San Francisco.
-The principal of Lick (James) Middle School is Bita Nazarian, whose e-mail is email@example.com.
-595 students go to Lick (James) Middle School and are mostly Black, non-Hispanic; Multiracial; and Asian.
+The principal of Lick (James) Middle School is Bita Nazarian, who can be contacted at firstname.lastname@example.org.
+595 students go to Lick (James) Middle School and identify mostly as Black, non-Hispanic; Multiracial; and Asian.
 41% of the Lick (James) Middle School students are "limited in English proficiency."
-68% of the 595 students here are paying reduced lunch prices.
-The student to teacher ratio at Lick (James) Middle School is 13:1.
+68% of the 595 students here have subsidized lunches.
+The ratio of students to teachers at Lick (James) Middle School is 13:1.
 St. Philip School is one of the nearest middle schools.

 - Ceramics sculpture

 - Theater drama

 - Cross country

 - P.E. classes

 |Students eligible for free or reduced-price lunch program||68%||56%|